Carsten-Ke/sequence-fairies/docs/source/content/general.rst

 Programs
 ===============

-Currently the following programs are included:

 * :ref:`concatenator` - A program to concatenate alignments
 * :ref:`extractDomains` - Can extract the domain sequences from proteins sequences
 * :ref:`seqCheck` - Cleans your data set.
 For example it can remove stop codons from protein sequences
-* :ref:`isoformCleaner <isoformCleaner>` - Removes isoforms from a sequence set and keeps only the longest one.
+* :ref:`isoformCleaner` - Removes isoforms from a sequence set and keeps only the longest one.
 * :ref:`seqExtract` -   Program to extract sequences and sequence segments